MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-admin.md

 ![Screenshot of Power BI add-in for PowerPoint button on Insert ribbon.](media/service-power-bi-powerpoint-add-in-admin/power-bi-addin-powerpoint-button.png)

 The button is a shortcut to the add-in offering in the Office add-in store.
 The button itself doesn't provide access to the store.
-If the user does not have access to the store, the button won't work.
+If the user doesn't have access to the store, the button won't work.

 >[!NOTE]
 > The rollout of the Power BI add-in for PowerPoint depends on the update cadence of your organization's Microsoft 365 subscription.
 Hence the add-in may not immediately be available in your organization.
 To ensure availability of the add-in, use the latest version of Microsoft 365.

 ## Deploying the add-in in national clouds

 The Power BI add-in for PowerPoint is available in national clouds as an admin managed add-in.
-If you are a Power BI admin in a tenant located in a national cloud, you can make the add-in available to your users as follows:
+If you're a Power BI admin in a tenant located in a national cloud, you can make the add-in available to your users as follows:

 1. Sign into the Power BI service with an admin account.
 1. Select the **Download** icon and choose **Power BI for PowerPoint** to download the add-in.
-You will have this option only if your tenant is in a national cloud.
+You'll have this option only if your tenant is in a national cloud.

     :::image type="content" source="media/service-power-bi-powerpoint-add-in-admin/power-bi-powerpoint-addin-download-option.png" alt-text="Screenshot of the Power BI for PowerPoint add-in download option.":::